 I only spent a few days in Xi’an, but they were fantastic.
-Compact and easily navigable, the city centre boasts so many exciting attractions and fun neighbourhoods to explore.
+Compact and easily navigable, the city centre boasts lo many exciting attractions and fun neighbourhoods to explore.
 The city actually sprawls far beyond the city walls, but most of the things to do in Xi’an are located within the 14 kilometres of the wall itself.
+If you’re wondering is Xi’an worth visiting, read on to find out why I loved the city.

 I’d really recommend adding a trip to Xi’an to your China itinerary because it’s a unique kind of city.
 It has been China’s capital numerous times in the country’s past and thus boasts an impressive range of history.
 From the fascinating Terracotta Army to the City Walls, there’s an interesting story from every historical era in Xi’an.